mtitus83/MMM-Starlight/DESIGN.md

 2. Manages the rotation of zodiac signs and time periods
 3. Implements scrolling for long horoscope texts
 4. Updates the display when new data is received
+5. Implements a sliding animation for transitioning between horoscopes

 ### 5.4 Update Cycle

-1. The module schedules regular updates based on the `updateInterval`
+1. The module schedules regular updates based on an internally managed interval
 2. At each update, it requests new horoscope data for all configured signs and periods
 3. The display is updated with new data as it's received

 ### 5.5 Error Handling

 1. If a request fails, the module attempts to retry the request
-2. Retries are managed with a delay between attempts and a maximum number of retries
+2. Retries are managed with an internally set delay between attempts and a maximum number of retries
 3. If all retries fail, an error message is displayed in place of the horoscope

 ## 6. Configuration Options